d-hung-nguyen/my-ui-thing/content/magic/02.components/bento-grid.md

 ## Source code

-Click :SourceCodeLink{component="BentoGrid" folder="Magic" collection="magic"} to see the source code for this component on GitHub.
+Click :SourceCodeLink{component="Bento" folder="Magic" collection="magic"} to see the source code for this component on GitHub.

 Feel free to copy it and adjust it for your own use.